Group Mapping

 Tip

 Use the same names for the Docker teams as your group names in the IdP to prevent further configuration.
-When you sync groups, a group is created if it doesn’t already exist.
+When you sync groups, this creates a group if it doesn’t already exist.

 The following lists the supported group mapping attributes: